jagregory/abrash-zen-of-asm/src/chapter-07.md

 ![](images/fig7.12RT.png)

 Instructions that use immediate addressing are clearly faster than instructions that use *mod-reg-rm* addressing.
 In fact, according to official execution times, immediate addressing would seem to be *much* faster than *mod-reg-rm* addressing.
-For example, `add ax,1` is a 4-cycle instruction, while `add ax,[bx]` is an 18-cycle instruction.
-What's more, `add``*reg``*,``*immed`* is just 1 cycle slower than `add``*reg``*,``*reg`*, so immediate addressing seems to be nearly as fast as register addressing.
+For example, `add ax,1`{.nasm} is a 4-cycle instruction, while `add ax,[bx]`{.nasm} is an 18-cycle instruction.
+What's more, `add reg,immed`{.nasm} is just 1 cycle slower than `add reg,reg`{.nasm}, so immediate addressing seems to be nearly as fast as register addressing.

 The official cycle counts are misleading, however.
 While immediate addressing is certainly faster than *mod-reg-rm* addressing, it is by no means as fast as register-only addressing, and the reason is a familiar one: the prefetch queue cycle-eater.
 You see, immediate operands are instruction bytes; when we use an immediate operand, we increase the size of that instruction, and that increases the number of cycles needed to fetch the instruction's bytes.

 Looked at another way, immediate operands need to be fetched from the memory location pointed to by IP, so immediate addressing could be considered a memory addressing mode.
 Granted, immediate addressing is an efficient memory addressing mode, with no EA calculation time or the like — but memory accesses are nonetheless required, at the inescapable 4 cycles per byte.

 The upshot is simply that register operands are superior to immediate operands in loops and time-critical code, although immediate operands are still much better than *mod-reg-rm* memory operands.
-Back in [Listing 7-11](#L711), we set DL to 0 outside the loop so that we could use register-register `adc` inside the loop.
+Back in [Listing 7-11](#L711), we set DL to 0 outside the loop so that we could use register-register `adc`{.nasm} inside the loop.
 That approach allowed the code to run in 0.95 ms. [Listing 7-12](#L712) is similar to [Listing 7-11](#L711), but is modified to use an immediate operand of 0 rather than a register operand containing 0.
 Even though the immediate operand is only byte-sized, [Listing 7-12](#L712) slows down to 1.02 ms. In other words, the need to fetch just 1 immediate operand byte every time through the loop slowed the entire loop by about 7%.
 What's more, the performance loss would have been approximately twice as great if we had used a word-sized immediate operand.

 On the other hand, immediate operands are certainly preferable to memory operands.
 [Listing 7-13](#L713), which adds the constant value 0 from memory, runs in 1.26 ms. (I should hope you'll never use code as obviously inefficient as [Listing 7-13](#L713); I'm just presenting it for illustrative purposes.)